1042 Qualified Replacement Property: An Overview of ESOP Rollover Strategies

 - Blue chip equities are a deep, liquid market, with relatively strong price transparency and minimal commissions;

-- There are no issuance costs to underwrite and no negative carry associated with detours through intermediate transactions (unlike with floating rate notes);
+- There is no negative carry associated with detours through intermediate transactions (unlike with floating rate notes).
+Investors purchase their intended long term assets directly;

 - Ongoing accounting and advisory fees remain low as a benefit of the utter simplicity of the strategy;

-- The purchaser is not locked into a fee-sucking relationship for wealth management with a financial institution that has him over a barrel due to entangled recourse financings; and
+- The purchaser is not locked into a fee-burdened relationship for wealth management with a financial institution that has him over a barrel due to entangled recourse financings; and

 - The equity investment strategy puts all of an investor’s sale proceeds to work earning investment returns.
 There are no ‘dead assets’ sidelined due to loan-to-value constraints on the portfolio.